afrind/warp-draft/draft-ietf-moq-transport.md

 * Duplicate Subscription ID: The endpoint attempted to use a Client or Publisher chosen Subscription ID that was already in use.

-* Too Many Subscribes: The session was closed because the subscriber used a Subscription ID equal or larger than the current Maximum Subscription ID.
+* Too Many Subscriptions: The session was closed because the subscriber used a Subscription ID equal or larger than the current Maximum Subscriber-Chosen Subscription ID.

 * GOAWAY Timeout: The session was closed because the peer took too long to close the session in response to a GOAWAY ({{message-goaway}}) message.